 Note: The encoder zero position can be set to any position in the MachineLogic URCap.
-Make sure to select a zero position that is suitable for the entire calibration.
-Set the minimum and maximum stroke parameters according to how much the lifting column can go belowand above the zero position, see the rf_min_stroke and rf_max_stroke parameters.
+Make sure to select a zero position that is suitable for the whole calibration process.
+Set the minimum and maximum stroke parameters according to how much the lifting column can go below- and above the zero position, see the rf_min_stroke and rf_max_stroke parameters.